dataluscorp/browser/js/src/doc/Debugger/Tutorial-Alloc-Log-Tree.md

     The `(root)` node's count includes objects allocated in the content page by the web browser, like DOM events.
-Indeed, this display shows that `popup.xml` and `content.js`, which are internal components of Firefox, allocated more objects in the page's compartment than the page itself.
-(We will probably revise the allocation log to present such allocations in a way that is more informative, and that exposes less of Firefox's internal structure.)
+Indeed, this display shows that `popup.xml` and `content.js`, which are internal components of Datalus, allocated more objects in the page's compartment than the page itself.
+(We will probably revise the allocation log to present such allocations in a way that is more informative, and that exposes less of Datalus's internal structure.)

     As expected, the `onclick` handler is responsible for all allocation done by